molily/molily.de/_posts/2020-11-21-testing-angular.md

 ## Testing Directives

 Angular beginners quickly encounter four core concepts: Modules, Components, Services and Pipes.
-A less known core concept are Directives.
+A lesser known core concept are Directives.
 Without knowing, even beginners are using Directives, because Directives are everywhere.

 In Angular, there are three types of Directives: